REV·WIRE

 Recovery that has a dollar figure

 For the first time, finance can quantify operational discipline.
-Dollars recovered through aging-quote alerts, channel-burn cuts, follow-up enforcement.
+Dollars recovered through aging quote alerts, channel-burn cuts, follow-up enforcement.
 The CFO conversation stops being defensive ("here's what variance was") and starts being offensive ("here's what we recovered, attributable, this month").

-04 · The owner stops asking
+04 · The owner stops chasing

-Questions answered before they're asked
+Numbers ready before they're asked

 The owner asks "where are we" and the answer already exists.
-The agency asks "what did the campaign produce" and the number is already on the same screen.
+The agency asks "what did the campaign produce" and the number is on the same screen.
 Finance stops being the bottleneck for everyone else's decisions, because the data is already where it needs to be.

 Read-only by default